-- At week 26, you’ll probably start getting symptoms that cause some level of discomfort, starting with insomnia—it’s like your body is prepping you for sleep-affected nights.
-Take into consideration how you can manage your sleep hygiene to get as many winks as possible to avoid fatigue.
+- At week 26, you’ll probably start experiencing symptoms that cause some level of discomfort, beginning with insomnia—it’s like your body is preparing you for sleepless nights.
+Consider ways to manage your sleep habits to get as many winks as possible to avoid fatigue.

-- Your little one is getting active in there: they’re pedaling, kicking and stretching.
+At 26 weeks pregnant, fetal movement is going strong.
+Your little one is getting active in there: They’re pedaling, kicking, and stretching.
 It can hurt at times or just feel plain weird.

-- Your little one is now able (and likely) to respond to outside stimuli (such as sound or light near your belly) with excited movements or an increase in pulse rate.
+Your baby is also able (and likely) to respond to outside stimuli (such as sound or light near your belly) with excited movements or an increase in pulse rate.

 How big is your baby at 26 weeks pregnant?